 One of Corbyn’s greatest allies has been Chris Williamson, a working class labourer who became active in local politics, fought anti-Semites side by side with the Anti-Nazi League, and worked hard to spearhead the efforts to ensure Derby was one of the first local authorities to mark Holocaust Memorial Day.
 Like Jeremy Corbyn, if he was ever an actual anti-Semite, he was making a pretty piss-poor job of it.
 Investigative journalist John Pilger called him “a rare, principled, and brave MP who has devoted his political life to standing up for the voiceless and justice.”

-I’ve been to very few Momentum events – especially since the whole Owen Jones debacle – but on February 23rd, 2019, my partner Jane Watkinson and I attended one of their Sheffield meetings where Chris Williamson delivered one of the best speeches we’d ever heard.
+I’ve been to very few Momentum events – especially since the whole Owen Jones debacle – but on February 23rd, 2019, my partner Jane Watkinson and I attended one of their Sheffield meetings where Chris Williamson delivered one of the best speeches we’d ever heard in Labour.

 He criticised Western intervention in Venezuela